Positivity, plethysm and hyperbolicity of Siegel varieties in positive characteristic: Positive vector bundles

 \subsection{Globally generated sheaves}

 \begin{definition} We say that a coherent sheaf $\Fc$ is globally generated at $x \in X$ if the canonical map

 is surjective at $x \in X$.
 We say $\Fc$ is globally generated over $U \subset X$ if it is globally generated at $x$ for all $x \in U$. \end{definition} The following lemma is well-known. \begin{lemma} Let $x$ be a point of $X$.
 We have the following assertions. \begin{enumerate} \item The direct sum of two globally generated sheaves at $x$ is globally generated at $x$. \item Let $\Fc \rightarrow \Fc^\prime$ be a morphism of coherent sheaves wich is sujective at $x$.
-If $\Fc$ is globally generated at $x$, then so is $\Fc^\prime$. \item The tensor product of two globally generated sheaves at $x$ is globally generated at $x$. \item The pullback of a globally generated sheaf at $x$ is globally generated at $x$. \end{enumerate} \end{lemma} \begin{proof} Assertion $(1)$ follows directly from the definition.
-For assertion $(2)$, we consider the following commutative diagram
+If $\Fc$ is globally generated at $x$, then so is $\Fc^\prime$. \item The tensor product of two globally generated sheaves at $x$ is globally generated at $x$. \item The pullback of a globally generated sheaf at $x$ is globally generated at $x$. \end{enumerate} \end{lemma} \begin{proof} Left to the reader. \end{proof}

-and since the top horizontal and the right vertical maps are surjective at $x$, the bottom horizontal map must be surjective at $x$.
-For $(3)$, we first assume that the natural map

-is surjective at $x$.
-Since $\Fc$ is coherent, the $k$-vector space $H^0(X,\Fc)$ is finite dimensional and we can choose a finite basis